 Like crispy chicken wings?
-Use this method to produce crispy honey lime garlic wings without all the fat.
+Use this easy method to produce crispy honey lime garlic wings with lots of flavour but without all the fat.

 Easiest ever Honey Lime Garlic Wings!

 Chicken wings are handy.
 I like to have a container full of cooked wings like these chipotle honey-mustard wings or these cranberry-glazed chili wings in the freezer ready to pull out for an appetizer, a quick meal or a picnic.

 We often take these Honey Lime Garlic Wings when we go out on our boat.
 With a salad or some fresh raw veggies and fruit, they make a complete picnic meal that everyone loves.

 What is the best way to cook low fat chicken wings?

 I like chicken wings, but I don't like all the fat.

 I've discovered the secret to crispy wings is to toss them in a bit of oil (I know . . . that's fat) and then cook them on high heat in the oven before adding a glaze.
 The fat renders out, leaving juicy meat and crispy skin.

 You'll notice in the photo that these wings look a little skinny.
 Much of the fat was left behind when I cooked them and all that remains is intensely flavourful chicken wings.